• Skip to primary navigation

 Not a beer fan?
 Try a zinfandel.
 With a zinfandel, we get a lot of fruit to counter the heat as well as a peppery finish that melds with the rest of the spices.
 Zinfandel also has plenty of acidity to keep our palate refreshed after each bite.

 When nothing but a big bowl of red will do, I hope you try this authentic Texas chili.
 After many years of testing, I truly believe this chili is as good as it gets.
-Please let me know how you enjoyed this cozy dish in the comment section and don’t forget to sign up for my newsletter.
-You can also catch me on Instagram, Pinterest, Facebook and Twitter.

 Cheers!

-Looking for More Cozy Soups and Stews?
+Get More Cozy Soups and Stews

 A bowl of authentic Texas chili with cilantro, cheese and two stouts in the background.